mpvanderschelling/BMC-optimizer/README.md

 1.4654| 2.3 | 9.5 | 32.1 | 5647 |
 ... | ... | ... | ... | ... |

-> Note: The composition of the matrix material is hard-coded and should be the same over all the inputs.
+> Note: The composition of the premix is hard-coded and should be the same over all the inputs.

 ## Configuration file
 The `config.txt` file contains the parameters you want to use in the model.
 For each line, specify the parameter, followed by a space and end with the value of that parameter.
 Lines proceding a `#` act as comments and will not be imported. <br>